tomidelucca/px-ios/README.md

 You just created the pod file and opened it using Xcode!
 Ready to add some content to the empty pod file?

-Copy and paste the following lines into the TextEdit window:
+Copy and paste the following lines:

     source 'https://github.com/CocoaPods/Specs.git'
     use_frameworks!
-    platform :ios, '8.0'
+    platform :ios, '9.0'
-    pod 'MercadoPagoSDK', '3.8.0'
+    pod 'MercadoPagoSDKV4', '4.0'

 #### Step 3: Install Dependencies